 - Extended Producer Responsibility (EPR) laws that hold companies accountable and financially responsible for the waste created by their businesses.

 Extended Producer Responsibility Laws

-Maine has long championed Extended Producer Responsibility (EPR) laws because they have proven effective at saving taxpayers money, reducing waste, and protecting our environment.
+Maine has long championed Extended Producer Responsibility (EPR) or "product stewardship" laws because they have proven effective at saving taxpayers money, reducing waste, and protecting our environment.
 Traditional recycling programs are run and funded by municipal governments.
 EPR programs shift the costs of dealing with difficult and dangerous items to the corporations and manufacturers who make and sell their products in Maine.

 When producers of a product are required to take responsibility for establishing and/or funding recycling programs, they have an incentive to design greener, safer products that are less wasteful, more recyclable, and contain fewer toxins.